Crowd: The word is indefinite on number, but sometimes it must mean a comparatively large body of people. The following covers some of the instances.

 did Barabbas become an obedient subject?

 Note the clear contrast between the crowds in the presence of Pilate and the crowds that came before the final Jerusalem visit.
 (I considered the death-demanding crowds, versus the cheering crowds, in a previous post.)
-It surely seems very unlikely these were the “same” people.
+It is surely very unlikely these were the “same” people.
 John did report a specific indication of earlier critical and condemnatory crowd attitude amongst some in touch with Jesus (see above).
 Do you think the climate changed and (some of) the earlier crowds saw that Jesus was not after all a “winner”.
 Did those who were not really committed to him simply “melt away” and leave the field to the people aligned with the elite opposition?
 We do know that even Jesus’ close followers eventually “took to their heels”.

 Change?
 You may be aware of the impact of the "swinging voter"?
 (Elections may be decided by very few voters.)
-Our media tells of politicians abandoning their party/platform.
+Our media also tells of politicians abandoning their party/platform.

 We see lifelong unions disintegrated by failure.